Do you get busy and find yourself not having enough time in the day, but you still keep doing everything yourself?

 Sometimes it helps to be reminded about how silly it is to ride the hamster wheel.

 How much are you really getting paid hourly now?
-When you work in all the $15/hr tasks you are doing (ie, admin, on the phone with insurance companies, billing, etc), are you actually making ie, $40/hr instead of $100-150/hr?
+When you work in all the $15/hr tasks you are doing (ie, admin, on the phone with insurance companies, billing, etc), are you actually making ie, $35/hr instead of $75/hr, or $40/hr instead of $100-150/hr?

-You might as well be working for someone else and not have to deal with the hassles of running another business.
+You might as well be working for someone else and not have to deal with the hassles of running a business.

 Working out the numbers on that sheet is the best first step.
 It can also help you decide who to hire first or next.
 When I work with my clients on this, we strategically determine the best hire and this is one of the four criteria.
 The right hiring decision can make a huge difference.